Theory and application are closely linked in the sales semester at Turku UAS

 Also, projects, like this one, the blog creation, were part of the Sales Workshop.
 All students were assigned to different projects and were able to work on something that had real application and was also useful for people outside the course.
 This made the motivation to work on the projects even bigger.

 To conclude, we have really enjoyed the inspiring sales courses and are still enjoying them a lot.
 Even in times of social distancing, the course brings you important social contacts and thus also a little comfort during this time.
 Despite being now almost at the end of our studies, very few of all our many courses so far have been as interactive and alternate as the Sales Semester courses.
 We feel well prepared for the Sales Competition and it will be an eventful conclusion.
-With this goal in mind the whole semester, we have been able to draw a lot of motivation from it.
-After all the changes last year and the impact on studying, it is good to have some interactive and exciting courses, like the ones in the sales semester.
+With this goal in mind the whole semester we have been able to draw a lot of motivation from it.
+After all the changes last year and the impact on studying, it’s good to have some interactive and exciting courses, like the ones in the sales semester.